carlosjhr64/markita/README.md

     There once was a man from Nantucket[^1]
     Who kept all his cash[^2] in a bucket.
-    But his daugter, named Nan,
+    But his daughter, named Nan,
     Ran away with a man
     And as for the bucket, Natucket.[^3]